 Step 1: Verify ADB Connection

-First, verify your Uno Q is connected via USB and visible to ADB:ADB communicates with the Linux side of the Uno Q. Keep this connection active throughout development - the Linux side acts as the bridge for debugging the STM32 MCU.
+First, verify your UNO Q is connected via USB and visible to ADB:ADB communicates with the Linux side of the UNO Q. Keep this connection active throughout development - the Linux side acts as the bridge for debugging the STM32 MCU.

 Step 2: Initialize the Example Project with Edge Impulse Zephyr Module